lauramcastro/webui-test/README.md

 binary in the background; you **do not** need to lauch your browser, just the driver).
-The example is then executed by opening an Erlang shell, moving into the `examples` folder, compiling the two modules that constitute the example and calling the `run/0` function in the `google_search` one:
+The example is then executed by opening an Erlang shell, moving into the `examples` folder, compiling the two modules that constitute the example, and calling the `run/0` function in module `google_search`:

 ```
 $ ./rebar3 shell